 They are the spirits of persons who died wrongful deaths and their roots can be traced to the Zhou dynasty and were recorded in Zuo Zhuan.
 Their troubled souls are not able to find the peace they need for reincarnation.
 They continue to roam the world of the living, in a state of constant depression and restlessness.
-In some stories they try to communicate with the living to find some clues to understand why they were victims of an injustice.
-The living person try to help them to clear their honor.
-Finally the soul can find peace.
+In some stories, they try to communicate with the living to find some clues to understand why they were victims of injustice.
+The living person tries to help them to clear their honor.
+Finally, the soul can find peace.

-Ying Ling, the spirits of dead foetuses or Infant Spirit
+Ying Ling, the spirits of dead fetuses or Infant Spirit

 Jian, the Ghosts of Ghosts